maziac/rust-binsearch/readme.md

 - "**--offs** offset": Offset from start of file.
 Moves last position.
 - "**--reloffs** offset": Offset from last position.
 Moves last position.
 - "**--size** size": The number of bytes to evaluate.
 Moves last position.
-- "**--search** token [token ...]": Searches for the first occurrence of tokens.
-Token can be a decimal of hex number or a string.
+- "**--search** string": Searches for the first occurrence of the string.
 The search starts at last position.
 - "**--format** format": The output format:
 	- "bin": Binary output.
 The default.
 	- "text":	Textual output.
 Showing the offset and values in rows.